I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

 # lsof -N

-This option is easy to remember because -N is NFS.
+This option is easy to remember because -N

 List all Unix domain socket files.